vahidAK/SNVoter/README.md

                         batch size for model training.
 Default is 400.
   --plot, -plt          Select this option if you wish to output training
                         plots.
-  --nine_mer, -nm       Training for 9-mer.
-Default is five mer
 ```
 # Tutorial